andyyu2004/l-lang/src/vm/notes.md

 I suppose the converse is possible by copying the boxed value into the stack frame of the function or something?

+# TODO
+Check for duplicate names in patterns somewhere